Elections in the Netherlands: Assigning people to seats

-(The last number is the number of personal votes.)

-As the total number of votes in the municipality is 17,852 and the council has 27 seats, 661 votes count for one seat.
-As the CDA has 4,440 votes it is entitled to seven seats.

-First, it has to be checked who of the CDA candidates has more than a quarter of the kiesdeler.
-(661 divided by four makes 165 votes.)
-This is true for the candidates number 1, 3, 5, 4, 2 and 14 (in this order).
-Those six are elected.

-Second, the rest of the CDA seats (one) is given to the person first on the list.
-As candidates number 1-5 already have seats, this last seat goes to number 6.

-Referendums

-From the entry into force of the Advisory Referendum Act (Wet raadgevend referendum) on 1 July 2015, until its repeal on 18 February 2018, most laws could be subjected to a consultative referendum after their approval, following a request by 300,000 people.

-Before that date in principle, there was no permanent provision in law for a referendum.
-However, from 2002 until 2005, there was a Temporary Referendum Law in place, which allowed for non-binding referendums, known in Dutch as Volksraadpleging ("People's Consultation"), to be organised for laws already approved by the House of Representatives.
-No referendum was called based on this law.

-In order to hold the 2005 referendum on the Treaty establishing a Constitution for Europe, a different law was temporarily put in place.
-That referendum was the first national referendum in the Netherlands since the 1805 referendum in Batavian Republic and it was the result of an initiative proposal by parliamentarians Farah Karimi (GroenLinks), Niesco Dubbelboer (Labour Party) and Boris van der Ham (Democrats 66).

 Other elections

 Water boards

 Elections for the water boards have some similarities to other elections mentioned above, but also some distinctive differences.
 Similar to municipal elections, there are national parties and local parties, and the party list system is used with proportional representation.
 Residents of 18 and over can vote and elections take place every four years.

 In contrast to other elections, not all members of the water board are chosen by the residents of the water board area.
 The members of each water board are divided into four categories: inhabitants, agriculture, nature and commercial.
 Only board members in the inhabitants category are chosen in direct elections, the members in the other categories are appointed by representing organisations, e.g. chambers of commerce in the commercial category.
 Since 2015, residents vote in person, just like in other elections, and they take place every four years, on the same day as the provincial elections.
 Before 2015, votes were cast by post, over a period of about two weeks.